vedxyz/leetcode-solutions/README.md

     Thus, when an element is popped, the top element is one before the largest verified substring index at that time.
   - By pushing invalid indices when the stack becomes empty, we make sure there's always a "one before valid index" element.
 - It's sometimes possible to accomplish wizardry by running an algorithm forwards then backwards.

+### Q33 - Search in Rotated Sorted Array

+- Again, binary search is the way to go.
+To determine which side to look next, examine the patterns.
+  In a rotated sorted array, one side is going to be properly sorted still.
+  Do a classic binary search on that side and decide from there.

 ### Q35 - Search Insert Position